DaoCloud/DaoCloud-docs/docs/en/docs/install/index.md

   </tbody>
 </table>

-## Install Community Package
+## Install DCE Community

-The installation process of DCE 5.0 Community package is as follows:
+The installation process of DCE 5.0 DCE Community is as follows:

 ```mermaid
 flowchart TB